2024 Detroit Lions season

-The focal point of the Lions' success was the offense; their 564 total points scored and +222 point differential were the most in the NFL and their points scored were the fourth-most ever in a regular season.
+The focal point of the Lions' success was their offense; their 564 total points scored were the most in the NFL in 2024, and the fourth-most ever in a regular season, and their 33.2 points scored per game were the 12th highest of any team since the AFL-NFL merger.
+Their +222 point differential was the highest in the NFL in 2024, as well as the 25th highest of all time.
 Pro Bowler Jahmyr Gibbs paired with David Montgomery to form a running back tandem before Montgomery got injured against the Bills, scoring a franchise record and league-leading 20 touchdowns.
 Meanwhile, the Lions defense finished the regular season 7th in fewest points allowed despite several injuries to key players that restricted their playoff run, including Pro Bowl defensive end Aidan Hutchinson.

 The Lions debuted updated uniforms with a classic font including a new alternate consisting of blue lettering on black jerseys and matching black pants and black socks and a blue helmet with a black lion graphic.
+After the season, both of the Lions coordinators, offensive coordinator Ben Johnson and defensive coordinator Aaron Glenn left to become head coaches.
+Johnson went on to become head coach of the NFC North rival Bears while Glenn went on to become the Jets head coach.